seanfdnn/ergodox-layout/readme.md

   active.
 Otherwise it sends the usual keycode.
 * The **Emacs** and **Hun** layer keys are one-shot, the **1Hand**, **Arrow** and **STENO** keys are toggles.
+* Toggling the **Arrow** layer toggles between the cursor arrows and the paging keys on the bottom row.
 * The **Lead** key allows me to type in a sequence of keys, and trigger some
   actions:
     - `LEAD u` enters unicode input mode, by sending the GTK+ key sequence that